 Tompkins Square Park

 There are plenty of benches in this park where you can sit to enjoy your tacos from Zaragoza.
 It’s big enough for a short walk among the trees and to watch the dogs run in the dog park.
 If you feel like you need an exercise break, there are multi-purpose courts for public use on one end of the court (and a public restroom if you need it).
+Remember: this is a self-guided food tour, you can linger here as long as you wish.

 Food Stop: Saxon + Parole